 \subsection{Model Architecture}

-Like a typical autoencoder, the In-context Autoencoder (ICAE) consists of two modules -- an encoder and a decoder.
+Like a typical autoencoder \citep{Kramer1991NonlinearPC}, ICAE consists of an encoder and a decoder.
 Similar to the design of Gisting \citep{mu2023learning} and AutoCompressor \citep{chevalier2023adapting}, the ICAE performs both the encoding and decoding processes in an in-context manner, as illustrated in Figure \ref{fig:icae_ae}.

 Given the intuition, we propose to use a LoRA-adapted LLM as the encoder of the ICAE, as illustrated in Figure \ref{fig:icae_ae}.
 When encoding a context $\boldsymbol{c}=(w_1, \dots, w_L)$ with the length $L$, we first append $k$ ($k << L$) memory tokens $(m_1, \dots, m_k)$ to the context $\boldsymbol{c}$ to obtain their outputs $(\widetilde{m_1}, \dots, \widetilde{m_k})$ as the memory slots for the context $\boldsymbol{c}$.
 Therefore, the ICAE encoder is very lightweight -- it only adds a LoRA adapter and an embedding lookup for memory tokens compared with the target LLM.